Calcutta Wetlands: Are We Walking in Chennai’s Footsteps?

 By SB Veda

 CALCUTTA – If Wordsworth’s words ring true and a lake can carry you into recesses of feeling otherwise impenetrable, it follows that with the penetration of concrete into earth comes increasing vulnerability.
-Ecologists simply observe that the process is a slow death, coming to notice periodically as cataclysms manifest.
+Ask an ecologist and s/he’ll say that the process is a slow death, coming to notice periodically as cataclysms manifest.
 This, of course, was alarmingly evidenced in Chennai, last November.
 Given the similarities between that city and Calcutta, it seems reasonable to ask: are we walking in Chennai’s footsteps?

 Unfortunately, concerns about the environment tend to be dismissed out of hand by most public officials in Calcutta – too many other other priorities…jobs, development, etc. Even the reaction down south was hardly encouraging: Tamil Nadu’s controversial Chief Minister, Jayalalithaa first showed indifference, saying heavy rains were common and routinely caused damage.
 Later, she claimed credit for persuading Prime Minister Modi to declare the floods a national disaster and allocate relief funding.